conjurdemos/conjur-monitoring/README.md

 - NGINX exporter (https://github.com/martin-helmich/prometheus-nginxlog-exporter#credits) :
   this exporter is used to monitor the activity of conjur NGINX service and check the request that are received.
-  The

 - JSON exporter (https://github.com/prometheus-community/json_exporter) :
   This exporter is used to scrap the info from the /health page of conjur and /info page.
-From the info the global health of conjur and conjur faillover cluster can be determined.
+From /info the global health of conjur and conjur faillover cluster can be determined.

 - CAdvisor (https://github.com/google/cadvisor/blob/master/docs/storage/prometheus.md) :
   This exporter is used to monitor the health of the nodes and the health of the container.